 - evaluation of new or existing instructional methods, materials or outcomes

 This grant program is available to people from all system campuses with primary responsibility for teaching a course (i.e. instructor of record).
 Applicants may only receive funding once during each academic calendar year.
 If you have received a TIG grant during the current academic year, you are welcome to apply again starting in September, as long as you've submitted your project summary.

 Maximum of $1000 for each project.
 Expenses could include, but are not limited to, supplies, equipment, and teaching or research assistance.
 Funding is not available for applicants’ salary or fringe.
 The funding will be available for one year following notification of the grant's award.

 Proposals are accepted twice a year (once each semester).

 Next deadline: October 19, 2018

-Prepare a 500 words or less proposal describing your proposed project.
+Prepare a 500 words or less proposal (using this template) describing your proposed project.
 Include:

 - your goal(s) for this project,

 - a brief narrative that describes the proposed project for a reader that may not be familiar with the author's discipline or interdisciplinary perspective, including the need for the grant.
 Please see selection criteria below.